 With music instruction, some blind and partially sighted children will become outstanding musicians.
 For those who do not, there are still great benefits.
 Blind and partially sighted children exposed to music typically show improved cognitive performance, along with improved social skills and personality.

-Vision Through Music—A Collaboration with the Academy of Music for the Blind (AMB)
+Vision Through Music TM —A Collaboration with the Academy of Music for the Blind (AMB)

 To address this need, CEF of AAPOS has joined efforts with the Academy of Music for the Blind (AMB) to increase the number of music teachers who work with blind and partially sighted children.
 AMB provides a virtual orientation program that gives music teachers experience working with blind children and will create web-based educational content.
 CEF of AAPOS hosts a registry of music teachers with experience teaching blind and partially sighted students, helping families of visually impaired children find appropriate teachers.